Application and admission: Sociology - international procedure

 - Official translations of the Transcript of Records and diploma(s)

-If your Transcript of Records and diploma are not in English or Dutch, a certified translator must translate the documents (with the exception of the course description and the thesis/research paper).
+If your Transcript of Records and diploma are not in English or Dutch, a certified translator must translate the documents.
 The translator must attach the translation to copies of the original document and stamp both documents.
 Please note: we cannot accept translations that are not attached to a copy of the original document; the translator must make sure that s/he stamps the copy of the original document and attaches the two documents to each other.

-- English language test results if you are not exempted.
+- English language test results (unless you are exempted).

 You can check the requirements above under the heading 'English language requirements'.
-Please note that it is obligatory to have completed the English language test before submitting your application.
+Please note that it is obligatory to have obtained the required English language test results before submitting your application.

 - TSB Statistics checklist